 - Have a history of heart disease, including heart attack or stroke

 - Calcium supplements can cause constipation.
 If you have this side effect, increase the amount of liquids and fiber in your diet.
-If that doesn’t work, talk with your doctor or nurse about taking a stool softener or laxative, or try to get more calcium from foods rather than supplements.
+If that doesn’t work, talk with your healthcare provider about taking a stool softener or laxative.
+You can also try to get more calcium from foods instead of taking supplements.

-The following list includes some foods and beverages that are rich in calcium.
+The following table includes some foods and drinks that are rich in calcium.

 |Food||Portion size||Calcium in portion (mg)||Calories in Portion|

 |Milk, low-fat||1 cup (8 ounces)||305||102|

 |Yogurt, plain, nonfat||1 cup (8 ounces)||265||150|